felleg/felleg.gitlab.io-backup/content/posts/3-WhyILeftPhysics.md

 I was not prepared for this realization: doing what you enjoy does not make you invincible.

-Couple this with the fact that I was hearing left and right how hard it was to land a job as a teacher in a Cegep, my spark for teaching became attacked.
+Couple this with the fact that I was hearing left and right how limited the Cegep teaching opportunities were currently, my spark for teaching became attacked.
 What if I didn't want to teach physics to young adults for all my life?
 What if all of this is just one big mistake?
 How did I get here?

 Changing careers.
 Or, in this case, changing fields.
 Here I was, faced with a choice.
 But what were my other options?
 I was soon about to find out.

-In 2013, I attended my first laboratory course at college
+In 2013, I attended my first laboratory course at college.
+Computational physics.
+Our first lab was to compile a "hello world" program in C. Cool, I guess.

-(wip)
+Second lab is to compute gravitational interactions between the earth and the moon.
+The third one was to compute and plot fractals from a random walkers model.
+The fourth one was to simulate the spread of diseases in population of random walkers.
+The fifth one was to simulate cars in traffic.

+*Wait...
+My crappy laptop can do all these simulations?
+Is there anything it can't do!?*

+I was completely mind blown.
+I had seen the light.
+Pen and paper just wouldn't cut it anymore.
+If I had to do any computations, from now on, it would be using a computer.

+It truly was an ironic twist of fate, because I had sworn I would never follow my dad's footsteps, but I ended up doing just that.

+Landing a job at CONTXTFUL
+==========================

-Computers will solve all the problems in the world, I want to work with computers.
-The cool tricks I used to do with my calculator, now I can do with much more power.
-I swore I would never follow my dad's footsteps, but I ended up doing just that.
-I quickly realized that a bachelor's degree in physics is not enough to land a decent job, so I pushed for a master's, despite already knowing this was not my calling.
+I quickly realized that a bachelor's degree in physics by itself is not enough to land a decent job.
+So what did I end up doing?
+If you guessed "get a master's degree in physics, despite the revelation that my future lied with computers", you'd be right!.
 It felt like the right path.
+I chose a field of physics that was completely dependent on computers: particle physics.
 Was it a mistake?
-Should I have studied software engineering?
-Maybe, I will never know.
-Probably, I say.
-But hindsight is 20/20: you cannot feel bad for doing what felt like the courageous choice at the time.
-When you have the choice, better feel courageous in defeat than foolish: that would be like losing the same fight twice.
+Should I have studied software engineering instead?

+Maybe.
+I will never know.

+Hindsight is 20/20.
+Take it from me: you cannot feel bad for doing what felt like the courageous choice at the time.
+In defeat, better feel courageous than foolish.

-Landing a job at CONTXTFUL
-==========================
+(wip)
 Was not even called CONTXTFUL at the time: Proximity HCI, Spillad, CONTXTFUL I was excited to work on projects involving computers and no quantum mechanics.
 The specific of the project mattered very little.
 I